September 23, 2014

 What differences are there between the different levels of testing?
 The focus shifts from early component testing to late acceptance testing.
 It is important that everybody understands this.

 There are generally four recognized levels of testing: unit/component testing, integration testing, system testing, and acceptance testing.
 Tests are frequently grouped by where they are added in the software development process, or by the level of specificity of the test.
-Below you can see 4 different levels of testing or 4 different type of testing:

 Details of different Levels of Testing: